Skip to content

 cat /proc/sys/kernel/random/poolsize # 256

-# Note: read_wakeup_threshold and write_wakeup_threshold were removed in Linux 5.17.
+# Note: read_wakeup_threshold was removed in Linux 5.17. write_wakeup_threshold is

 # UUID generated from /dev/urandom (convenient test)